* Dow, S&P 500 post biggest daily percent drops since Aug 2011

 * 10-year Treasury yields recede from four-year highs

 * Oil prices fall (Updates with closing U.S. markets' activity)

 By Caroline Valetkevitch

-The Dow Jones Industrial Average fell nearly 1,600 points for its biggest intraday drop in history in points terms, or more than 6.0 percent, before ending down 1,175.21 points, or 4.6 percent for its biggest one-day fall since August 2011.
+The Dow Jones Industrial Average fell nearly 1,600 points for its biggest intraday drop in history in points terms, or more than 6.0 percent, before ending down 1,175.21 points, or 4.6 percent for it's biggest one day fall since Aug.
+2011.

-Only last month the Dow and benchmark S&P 500 index had their best monthly gains in two years, with stocks reaching record levels on Jan.
-26, supported by the benefit of a cut in U.S. corporate taxes in December, rising earnings, and healthy global economic growth.
+Only last month the Dow and S&P500 index had their best monthly gains in two years with stocks reaching record levels on Jan.
+26, supported by the benefit of cut in U.S. corporate taxes in December, rising earnings, and healthy global economic growth.

 The CBoe Volatility index closed at its highest since August 2015.